Loading data...

 P2P (Peer-to-Peer)

-Direct communication or exchange between participants without intermediaries.
+Direct communication or exchange between independent participants.

 Paper Hands